-Scalability in cloud hosting
+All about scalability in cloud hosting

-Companies couldn’t afford to risk downtime, so as well as paying for shared hosting, they would also invest in VPS, so that it was ready to step in and share the load when demand increased.
-In the same way, companies that already used VPS hosting would invest in a Dedicated Server account, keeping it in reserve as a kind of safety net, albeit an expensive one.
+Companies couldn’t afford to risk downtime, so as well as paying for shared hosting, they would also invest in VPS.
+So that it was ready to step in and share the load when demand increased.
+In the same way, companies that already used VPS hosting would invest in a Dedicated Server account.
+Keeping it as a safety net, albeit an expensive one.

 The cloud hosting management alternative